 - Dermatology and telehealth – information for patients

-- Department of Health factsheet – Helping you get your medicine if you are confined to home.
+- Department of Health factsheet – Helping you get your medicine if you are confined to home

-It is important to note that telehealth may not be appropriate for the management of all dermatological conditions and a face-to-face consultation may still be needed.
+Telehealth may not be appropriate for the management of all dermatological conditions and a face-to-face consultation may still be needed.
 Your dermatologist will discuss this with you and whether a face-to-face consultation needs to take place or can be postponed to a later date.